UPstartDeveloper/Problem_Solving_Practice/README.md

 # Problem_Solving_Practice

-Collection of code used to solve problems for technica interviews.
+Collection of code used to solve problems for technical interviews.

-Problems come from the resources listed on this [Google Doc](https://docs.google.com/document/d/1I2ki7ElogT6Z8P1FhOxspzMR393fZF2ZpqYoxLxQL6s/edit?usp=sharing).
+Problems come from Leetcode, InterviewQs (courtesy of Eric Rood), HackerRank, and more.

-I hope this is useful for you as you level up your skills!
+I hope sharing these solutions is useful for others as they prep up their interviews!